reef87/Predicting-West-Nile-Virus-Outbreaks-in-Chicago/README.md

 * **train.csv**: Mosquito testing dataset to be used for fitting models.
 Years covered, 2007, 2009, 2011, 2013.
 * **weather.csv**:  Weather data from 2007-2014 for May-October.
 Data is provided for two weather stations.

-Generate datasets used for model fitting and testing are found in the **output** directory.
+Generated datasets used for model fitting and testing are found in the **output** directory.
 Note the train_weather_daily.csv and test_weather_daily.csv are the two files ultimately used for EDA and modeling.

+* **submission.csv**: Model prediction probabilities submitted to Kaggel
 * **test_weather_daily.csv**: Test data merged with Station 1 weather data.
 * **train_spray_under3miles.csv**: Training data with spray information for traps within thhree miles of spray location.
 * **train_spray_weather_avg.csv**: Training data with spray information and average monthly weather data.
 * **train_weather_daily.csv**: Training data merged with Station 1 weather data.

 ##  Code